-Figure 6 illustrates the performance of the two algorithms for three applications in our study.
-Each graph shows the CPU frequency for a randomly-selected user as a function of time.
-Notice that in all the applications both versions of PICSEL generally reduced processor frequency more than the Windows DVFS policy.
+Figure 3 illustrates the performance of the two algorithms for three applications in our study.
+Each graph shows the CPU frequency for a randomly selected user as a function of time.
+Notice that in all the applications both versions of PICSEL reduced processor frequency more than the Windows DVFS policy.
 The amount of frequency reduction varies across applications.
 PICSEL is most effective for the 3D animation application.
 As illustrated in Figure 2, this has the least variation in APC and APR values at lower frequencies.
-As a result, PICSEL greatly reduced the CPU frequency without affecting user-perceived performance.
+As a result, PICSEL was able to greatly reduce the CPU frequency without affecting user-perceived performance.
 Similar results were observed for the video application.
 For the game, we observe less processor throttling.
-This is also expected because the APC values in Figure 1 degrade very quickly for the game and PICSEL can reduce the frequency in few cases.
-These results show that PICSEL reduces frequency compared to Windows DVFS while maintaining user satisfaction.
+This is also expected as the APC values in Figure 1 degrade very quickly for the game and PICSEL can throttle down the frequency to lower frequency states in few cases.
+Overall, these results show that PICSEL reduces frequency compared to Windows DVFS while maintaining user satisfaction.
 In Section 4.4, we also analyze user satisfaction with the default Windows DVFS and PICSEL algorithms and show that the user satisfaction is not adversely affected for any of our target applications.